 Where I work: Like me, some sales engineers work for companies that design and build pumps.
 Others work for independent sales firms like manufacturers’ representatives.
 Just like other pump related jobs, I have geographical options on the location for which I work.
 You can find pump sales engineer jobs wherever there are pump manufacturers.
 Some, of course, are concentrated in certain regions, but you can find these great sales engineer jobs throughout the country.

 How much I make: There is a huge salary range for sales engineers in the pumping industry.
 In fact, the range is from about $40,000 to about $150,000.
 This variation has a lot to do with experience, how good you are, and the location for which you are employed.
 Right now, I’m at the national average of $70,000.
 My boss, a national sales manager, is making about $117,000 as a base salary—but he’s got about 10 years of experience in the pumping industry.
-Remember that a lot of times these jobs offer commission or bonuses on sales, so you could do very well if you’re good, even if you’re base salary is on the low end.
+Remember that a lot of times these jobs offer commission or bonuses on sales, so you could do very well if you’re good, even if your base salary is on the low end.
 In fact, you may well end up making more money as a sales engineer than any other pump-related engineer.

 Check out the other Pump PROfiles!